lfloris/openshift-service-mesh-workshop/Labs/ServiceMesh/deploying-apps-on-service-mesh.md

 secrets/cacerts created
 ```

 Now we need to edit the ServiceMeshControlPlane definition to disable the use of self-signed certificates.
-For this, use the command `oc -n istio-system edit smcp basic` as the `ibmadmin` user, then add the below code snippet under the `security` block
+For this, use the command `oc -n istio-system edit smcp basic`, then add the below code snippet under the `security` block

 ```
 certificateAuthority: